 Quantum Computing

-By 2035, quantum computing could achieve even more profound impacts.
-Systems with over 1 million qubits in distributed architectures like IBM’s proposed 100,000-qubit Blue Jay could solve problems that are currently intractable for classical systems.
+By 2035, quantum computing will achieve even more profound impacts.
+Imagine systems with over 1 million qubits in distributed architectures like IBM’s proposed 100,000-qubit Blue Jay could solve problems that are currently intractable for classical systems.
 Industry disruption is expected through faster drug development, significant AI efficiency gains, and breakthroughs in climate modeling.
-Quantum supremacy in optimization tasks could render current data encryption methods obsolete , necessitating widespread adoption of post-quantum cryptography.
+Quantum supremacy in optimization tasks could render current data encryption methods obsolete, necessitating widespread adoption of post-quantum cryptography.
 A global quantum internet infrastructure is also envisioned, with standardized protocols for secure communication.
 IBM’s roadmap targets quantum-centric supercomputers capable of 1 billion gate operations by 2033, while McKinsey forecasts over 5,000 operational quantum systems by 2030.

-Despite these optimistic projections, several challenges remain.
-Key hurdles include scaling qubit counts while maintaining coherence, reducing error rates below 0.01%, and lowering production costs.
+Despite these optimistic projections, several challenges remain for most companies.
+Key hurdles in most commercial trials include scaling qubit counts while maintaining coherence, reducing error rates below 0.01%, and lowering production costs.
 Materials science bottlenecks—such as securing large quantities of rare isotopes—could slow progress.
 While companies like Google and Microsoft are optimistic about the timeline, skeptics like Nvidia’s Jensen Huang caution that commercialization may take until 2040.
 The quantum race is accelerating, with over $25 billion in government funding expected by 2030.
 While timelines vary, consensus suggests that this decade will determine whether quantum computing becomes a mainstream tool or remains a specialized resource.

 Related Consultings